Alex-Yates/DLMworkshops/README.md

 purposes and they can be used with the SimpleTalk web app which is included in the SimpleTalk directory.

-The SqlServerCentral database is a copy of the SQL database that backends www.sqlservercentral.com.
+The SqlServerCentral database is a copy of the SQL database that back ends www.sqlservercentral.com.

 Note that the AdventureWorks database we use has been modified slightly to